 9. "I Already Do"

-This Gary Burr co-write from 1997 helps define a talented balladeer capable of performing powerful love songs that broke from the pop and rock-influenced trends of late '90s country radio.
+This Gary Burr co-write from 1997 introduced country music to a balladeer capable of performing powerful love songs that broke from the pop and rock-influenced trends of late '90's country radio.

 8. "Picket Fences"